postman-open-technologies/Postman-Supernova-Program/pages/contributions/Current-Contributions.md

 - May.
 21st: [Verify HTML Value Using cheerio.js | Web Scraping Using cheerio.js](https://youtu.be/2IUA5rc7PmI) by Md Moeen Ajaz Khan
 - May.
 21st: [How To Import Swagger in Postman for API Testing](https://youtu.be/kl0EBu4nROk) by Md Moeen Ajaz Khan
 - May.
 24th: [API Testing for Everyone](https://agiletestingdays.us/2023/session/api-testing-for-everyone/) by Pricilla Bilavendran
 - Jun.
+1st: [How To Begin Securing Your API for Authorization](https://youtu.be/IGTe_POVghg) by Orest Danylewycz
+- Jun.
 13th: [Postbot – Postman’s New AI Assistant](https://youtu.be/cOgcuizbxGk) by Saravanan Seenivasan

 ## 2022